PROGRAMS

 3. Take Part

-If accepted, take part in the six 3-hour evening sessions and participate actively!
+If accepted, take part in the eight 2-hour evening sessions and participate actively!